Medicine shortages in Australia – Challenges and opportunities

 These stakeholders also participated in a series of online focus groups to discuss and prioritise issues identified in the consultation and market research, focusing on addressing the most critical and practical issues first.

-Outcomes of these discussions, including recommendations on priority areas for potential reform, will be provided to the Australian Government for consideration.
+Outcomes of these discussions, including recommendations on priority areas for potential reform, were provided to the Australian Government for consideration.
+On 6 November 2024, the TGA announced proposed improvements to TGA’s monitoring and management of medicine shortages and discontinuations.

 Published responses